interactivethings/swiss-maps/README.md

 ### Changing Dimensions

-If you're targeting another output dimensions, you can easily change them by changing the `WIDTH` and `HEIGHT` variables:
+If you're targeting another output dimensions, you can easily change them by setting the `WIDTH` and `HEIGHT` variables:

     make topo/ch-cantons.json WIDTH=2000 HEIGHT=1000

-Make sure you run `make clean` if you've built files before because `make` won't overwrite them if they already exist.
+Make sure you run `make clean` if you've generated files before because `make` won't overwrite them if they already exist.

 ### Reproject to Spherical Coordinates